 Tied notes, tied sound-objects

-Sound-objects or simple notes can be concatenated (“tied”).
-Consider for instance:
+Sound-objects or simple notes can be concatenated ("tied").
+Consider, for example:

 and its variation with ties notated “&”:

 The time interval of a tied note/sound-object may cross the limits of (tree-shaped) polymetric structures.
-For instance:
+For example:

-The challenge of handling tied events is discussed on page Tied notes.
+The challenge of dealing with tied events is discussed on the Tied notes page.

 Real music is “polymetric”

-Rules and heuristics associated with polymetric expressions make sense when dealing with real musical items.
-Notably, they made it possible to import MusicXML scores and interpret them as Bol Processor data (read page).
+The rules and heuristics associated with polymetric expressions make sense when dealing with real musical items.
+In particular, they made it possible to import MusicXML scores and interpret them as Bol Processor data (read page).

 Further reading